philmcminn/new-paper/README.md

 spaces (i.e., by using hyphens instead) in file and directory names ensures good cross-platform compatibility.

-## What Shouldn't Be In Your Paper Repository
+## What Shouldn't Be in Your Paper Repository

 You can exclude files from the repository using the provided `.gitignore`file as a starting point.
 This file lives in the repository's root directory, and